International Exam Policies and Procedures

 Note: If a student wishes to consult with the dean who handles international exam credits, they are expected to have arranged for the Admission Office to have directly received their official exam results prior to their arrival at Brown.
 Students who have not done so, should bring his, her, or their original diploma or certificate of examination results to The College Office in University Hall so a copy can be made.
 An approved copy of exam scores must be on file before the dean will consult with the student about potential credit for the exams.
 Students are advised that they forfeit transcript notation of placement or transfer credit if they register for and fail the course to which an exam credit corresponds or drop that course after the Registrar's deadline to add courses.

 At Brown, international diploma or certificate exam scores can serve one or more of the following purposes: to place into higher level courses, to obtain course credit (which is not identical to concentration credit), or to qualify for advanced standing in order to graduate in fewer than eight semesters.
 Read below for University and department policies related to these three areas.

 TO PLACE INTO HIGHER LEVEL COURSES

 Students may use international exam scores to place into higher-level courses at Brown.
-For example, a score of 6 on the International Baccalaureate (IB) Higher-Level Economics exam places a student out of Econ 0110 and allows the student to enroll in Econ 1110 (but does not result in transcript notation of credit for Econ 0110).
+For example, a score of 6 on the International Baccalaureate (IB) Higher-Level Economics exam places a student out of Econ 0110 and allows the student to enroll in Econ 1110 (and does not require a transcript notation of credit for Econ 0110).
 Students with qualifying scores may register for more advanced courses with the instructor’s override even if their documentation has yet to be received by Brown.
-Students wishing to place into a higher level course using an exam score that is not listed on the equivalency chart below should consult with the appropriate academic department; the Dean of the College Office does not determine placement.
+Students wishing to place into a higher level course using an exam score that is not listed on the equivalency chart below should consult with the appropriate academic department; the College Office does not determine placement.

 TO OBTAIN COURSE CREDIT